 How the changing skyline affects plumbing in Birmingham.

-Multi-storied apartments in the city centre of Birmingham have been around since the 70s namely the buildings of Cleveland and Clydesdale tower.
+Multi-storied apartments in the city centre of Birmingham have been around since the 70s namely the building of Cleveland and Clydesdale tower.
 Within a short walking distance of these two tower blocks, there are a few remaining back to back houses.
 Built-in the late 1800s to accommodate the expanding population during the industrial revolution.
 Unlike modern houses, these properties were unable to deliver basic living standards outdated and squalid they were eventually demolished.
 Some of the remaining Back to back houses on Hurst street have been restored.
-Showcasing to victors building and interiors from a past era when the plumbing in Birmingham properties was limited to outside toilets
+Showcasing to visitors building and interiors from a past era when the plumbing in Birmingham properties was limited to outside toilets

 Accommodation in the city has vastly expanded since that period, new build apartments require amenities such as water, electricity, and on occasion gas.
 To facilitate this aspect of the construction industry requires skilled installation and at some point maintenance.
 Most of the plumbing work in Birmingham is spread throughout the city, the expanding residential sector will at some point add further demand to plumbers that carry out plumbing in Birmingham city centre.